|

 The Commissions comprise the working units of the Association.
 They carry out their functions during the year and are composed of representatives of member institutions on an overlapping term basis to provide continuity in their concerns and assigned work.
 Each Commission shall be composed of a Chairman, appointed for a three-year term, and three additional members, each representing one of the three types of member institutions: state supported, private, and two-year colleges, and serving for three years each, one to be appointed each year.
 Each Commission may recommend to the President the creation of committees for additional study or work on a particular problem, research, institutional study or experimentation.
 These committees shall be approved by the Executive Board and shall function under the general administrative control of the appropriate Commission.
 The regular Commissions of the Association are as follows:

-A. Commission on Academic Activities and Standards
+A. Commission on Advocacy and Governmental Affairs

-C. Commission on Music in General Education
+B. Commission on Music and General Education

-D. Commission on Research and Publication
+C. Commission on Research and Communication

-E. Should vacancies occur in standing committees and commissions, the President has the responsibility of making appointments for filling the unexpired terms and maintaining balanced representation of the three types of institutions.
+D. Should vacancies occur in standing committees and commissions, the President has the responsibility of making appointments for filling the unexpired terms and maintaining balanced representation of the three types of institutions.
 The Executive Board shall have the authority to fill vacancies for unexpired terms in all offices until the next meeting of the Association.

 Section 5.
-Past President's Council
+New Music Executive's Council

 ARTICLE IV - FINANCE